Publisher: Athlon Games, Inc.

 The Enemy Within follows right after the end of the first game with Bruce having defeated Lady Arkham, The Penguin, and Catwoman.
 The Enemy Within feels more epic has a larger overarching story and has more villains in place.
 We get Bane, Riddler, Harley Quinn, The Joker, and Mr. Freeze all wrapped up into one big Batman package.
 The story from Telltale is one of the most unique and interesting I have seen in the Batman universe to date.
 It feels tightly knit and has resolution at the end instead of spiraling out of control into a million different spin-offs.
 Main characters can die, and Batman can even break his own code if you choose.

 This game is probably one of the only Telltale adventure games that cut out all the fat from the choices part of the game.
-Even dialogue option has meaning and makes a difference towards the end goal.
-There are larger moments that can turn the story around, less twists and surprises in this game, but the overall story is a slow burn rather than starts and stops like the first game.
-Some episodes are slower paced, sometimes too slow, and this game really has too few action sequences and mini-games for my taste.
+Even the dialogue option has meaning and makes a difference towards the end goal.
+There are larger moments that can turn the story around and fewer twists and surprises in this game, but the overall story is a slow burn rather than starting and stopping as in the first game.
+Some episodes are slower-paced, sometimes too slow, and this game really has too few action sequences and mini-games for my taste.
 I like the story, but some of the cut scenes can be nearly 20 minutes long with very little input.
 Again, this is another “interactive movie” with very little gameplay outside of some quick-time events and even less puzzle solving.

 At the end of the day, we really feel like we know Batman, Alfred, Joker, and Harley all too well.
 Telltale did an amazing job of getting you inside their heads and making you really feel like you’re controlling Bruce’s fate and story.
 While the game is too light on gameplay, and a little slow-paced, I couldn’t stop playing as I wanted to see what happened next.
 I really weighed my choices and felt at the end everything from the first game to the end of this one was satisfying and meaningful.
 This is clearly the best Batman game to play if you want an amazing story.